Assistance from Los Angeles Community Action Board.

 The Weatherization Assistance Program enables low-income or working poor families to permanently reduce their energy bills by making their homes more energy efficient.
 It is even more effective for any older housing stock in southern California.

 Los Angeles Community Action Board and its partners have operated the Program for many years in the area, and countless households have been assisted since then.
-Families receiving the free weatherization services see their annual energy bills reduced by an average of about $300, depending on the price of fuel prices at that time.
+Families receiving the free weatherization services see their annual energy and cooling bills reduced by an average of about $300, depending on the price of fuel prices at that time.

 Due to the fact that the energy improvements that make up weatherization services are long lived, the savings for a homeowner will add up over time.
 So families can save hundreds of dollars on their utilities over the years.
 There are other substantial benefits for weatherization clients and their communities.